What is an IP Address?

 What is a Dedicated IP Address Used For?

-The advantages of a dedicated IP for the site we described above: there are no bad neighbors, higher speed of sending email messages, secure file transfer protocol, the ability to enter the site via IP, not just by domain.
+Dedicated IP hosting benefits: there are no bad neighbors, higher speed of sending email messages, secure file transfer protocol, the ability to enter the site via IP, not just by domain.
 Choosing a shared IP for your own business can significantly slow down its development, so choose hosting with a dedicated IP address.

 How to Get a Dedicated IP Address?